Ecconia/OpenTUNG/Readme.md

   - You mave move/copy/rename that file.
 It should work.
   - Double clicking it might also work, but you may miss information/instructions on terminal.

+## Settings:

+Although there are no proper settings yet, you can still change a lot of handy things in `src/main/java/de/ecconia/java/opentung/Settings.java`.
+Its just many values in one class.
+Edit to your hearts content.
+Don't forget to compile again, once you changed something.

 ## Collaborate/Contact

 Everyone who used TUNG before may collaborate.
 Personally I also require such a person to be a part of the TUNG/LW community, see their [Discord](https://discord.gg/C5Qkk53).
 You may always contact me there, if you wish to improve something or just to talk/discuss about this project.